yeabat8tcap/ai-dependency-manager/CONTRIBUTING.md

-# Contributing to AI Dependency Manager
+# Contributing to Superintelligence Dependency Manager

 We love your input!
-We want to make contributing to the AI Dependency Manager as easy and transparent as possible, whether it's:
+We want to make contributing to the Superintelligence Dependency Manager as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code